Wednesday Crimson Tide links & other items

 Following the tanker project?
 It is big news for Mobile.
 It doesn’t look good if you care about responsible government; political pressure is the biggest problem in this military decision.

-4 Responses to “Wednesday Crimson Tide links & other items” Subscribe
+4 thoughts on “Wednesday Crimson Tide links & other items”

 And yes, leadership is everything.
 Talent + leadership = success